GET 2017 COVERAGE

 If you have a disability, don’t qualify for disability benefits, and need health coverage, you have options in the Health Insurance Marketplace.

-When you fill out a Marketplace health coverage application, you’ll find out if you qualify for a private health plan with premium tax credits and other savings based on your income.
+Create an account or log in and fill out a Marketplace health coverage application to find out if you qualify for a private health plan with premium tax credits and other savings based on your income.
 You’ll also find out if you qualify for Medicaid coverage.

 When you fill out your application, you may be asked if you:

 If you answer “yes” to any of these questions, we’ll send your Marketplace application to your state Medicaid office to see if you qualify for Medicaid based on a disability.

 If we send your application to your state Medicaid office, they may contact you for more information about your disability.

 Important: Insurers offering coverage through the Marketplace can’t deny coverage or charge you more based on your answers to these disability questions.
 Private insurance plans in the Marketplace and all Medicaid programs cover all pre-existing health conditions from the first day your coverage takes effect.

 You can also apply for Medicaid coverage directly to your state agency.
 Select your state from the menu on this Medicaid page for contact information.

 If you don’t qualify for Medicaid based on your disability, you have 2 more options for health coverage through the Marketplace:

 Under the health care law, most people must have health coverage, pay a fee, or get an exemption from the fee.
 This applies regardless of disability status.